Tag Archives: Numbers

 I use the daily Bible reading schedule from “The Bible.net” for my daily Bible reading.

-February 23, 2023 Bible Study — God Provided Someone So That His People Would Not Be Like Sheep Without A Shepherd
+February 23, 2024 Bible Study — Accepting God’s Call to Lead God’s People So That They Will Not Be Like Sheep Without a Shepherd

 Today, I am reading and commenting on Numbers 27-29.